lorenzo-ange/htmlbuilder/README.md

-# Kotlin HTMLBuilder
+# HTMLBuilder
 HTMLBuilder is an open source library extracted from the project [Kara Web Framework](http://karaframework.com/)

-It provides a DSL for generating HTML using the Kotlin language.
+It provides a rich DSL for generating typesafe HTML using the Kotlin language.

 With HTMLBuilder you have:
-- All the power of Kotlin to generate HTML (idioms, abstractions, functional goodies, if clauses, loops...)
+- All the power of Kotlin to generate HTML (idioms, abstractions, functional goodies, if/when clauses, loops...)
 - Simple Kotlin functions as reusable HTML templates
 - HTML elements always placed correctly (ex: 'li' tag outside of 'ul' tag will result in a compiler error)
 - Tags automatically closed and indented